Tochukwunwafororizu/ticket-lifecycle/README.md

 - Sev-A (1 hour, 24/7)
 - To agent Tochukwu Nwafor Orizu

-And i will attempt to observe the ticket again as “john” and see the change that occured.
+i will attempt to observe the ticket again as “john” and see the change that occured.

-Work the ticket to completion as "Jane" By logging in as as Admin user "Jane"
+Finally, I will Work the ticket to completion as "Jane" By logging in as as Admin user "Jane"
 <p>
 <img src="https://i.imgur.com/evP9tqZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/8E4DKBW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>